Ministry of Defence

 Walter

 Private 4232, 1st Battalion, Suffolk Regiment.
 Resident Hintlesham.
-Killed in action at Colesberg 6th January 1900.
+Killed in action at Grassy Hill, Colesberg 6th January 1900.
 Commemorated on the Suffolk Memorial, Suffolk Hill, Colesburg.
 Also commemorated on the Bury St Edmunds and Cambridge Boer War Memorials.

 DALE